lauralwd/azolla_phd_thesis/source/22_appendix_1_BKO.md

+\appendix
 \setcounter{chapter}{0}
 \renewcommand\thechapter{\Alph{chapter}}
-# Appendix A: bUTQ application / BKO portfolio summary
+# bUTQ application / BKO portfolio summary
 \label{BKO}
 This appendix chapter summarises my application for the University Teaching Qualification or BKO (Basis Kwalificatie Onderwijs).
 I structure the summary in sections for each the key competency required for a succesful application.